Trading in over 30 Hong Kong-listed firms halted on results delay - NewsBreak

 Trading in over 30 Hong Kong-listed firms halted on results delay

-HONG KONG, April 1 (Reuters) - The Hong Kong stock exchange suspended from trade on Friday the shares of Chinese developers such as Sunac China (1918.HK), Shimao Group (0813.HK) and Kaisa Group (1638.HK), and about 30 other firms for a delay in declaring annual results.
+HONG KONG (Reuters) - The Hong Kong stock exchange suspended from trade on Friday the shares of Chinese developers such as Sunac China, Shimao Group and Kaisa Group, and about 30 other firms for a delay in declaring annual results.

 Hong Kong-listed firms usually have three months after the end of the financial year to publish results, though regulators in 2020 allowed trade to continue if companies whose audits were affected by pandemic curbs issued preliminary results without agreement with auditors, or published management accounts.